highcharts-for-python/highcharts-stock/docs/api.rst

   and maximize consistency.
 For that reason, I implemented it properly *despite* the anti-pattern, using some advanced Python concepts to navigate the Python MRO (Method Resolution Order) system cleanly.
-However, an awareness of the pattern used may prove helpful if your code inherits from the Highcharts for Python classes.
+However, an awareness of the pattern used may prove helpful if your code inherits from the Highcharts Stock for Python classes.

   .. seealso::